Valley of the Names

-The mesa, now known as the “Valley of the Names,” is made up of hard-packed white sand, and the earliest names are arranged using black lava rocks that stand in sharp contrast.
+The mesa, now known as the “Valley of the Names,” is made up of hard-packed Bentonite clay, and the earliest names are arranged using black lava rocks that stand in sharp contrast.
 The land is barren for miles around, which means the rocks must be brought in from the outlying desert.
 (Some people have cheated by bringing bricks and spray-painted rocks from home.)

 If you have a message or name that begs to be written in the desert, be forewarned, it requires a 4-wheel drive vehicle to access the area.
 Once there, it’s possible to drive down, around, and through the hills and valleys covered by this unique rock art.
 Make sure to bring your own rocks; there are plenty of black rocks on the road leading in.